deepsyx/simple-headless-browser-serverless/README.md

     yarn
     serverless deploy

-And few should see something like:
+And you should see something like:
 ![deploy image](https://github.com/deepsyx/simple-headless-browser-serverless/blob/master/examples/deploy_cli.png?raw=true)

 Example